I-DEEL: Inter-Disciplinary Ecology and Evolution Lab

 I was born in Nagano and brought up in Saitama, Japan.
-After turning 21, I had an urge to go overseas to try my luck.
+After turning 21, I went to New Zealand to see penguins.
 I did BSc (Hons) at the University of Waikato, New Zealand (2003) and PhD at the University of Sheffield, United Kingdom (2007).
 After a brief postdoc period, I got a job as lecturer at the University of Otago (2008).
 In 2015, I moved to UNSW, Sydney.
 I love sleeping a lot during weekends and watching Japanese cartoons.

 Research Interests

 My research interests are very diverse but usually fall into three categories: 1) Animal Behaviour, 2) Evolutionary Biology and 3) Applied Statistics.
 My main model organisms have primarily been birds (sparrows, dunnocks and penguins), but I have also worked with earthworms, amphipods, frogs and fish (to be honest, I prefer eating, rather than studying, the last model system).
-Currently, my main experimental model is zebrafish in collaboration with Dr Dan Hesselson at the Garvan Institute of Medical Research.
+Between 2015-2020, our main experimental model was zebrafish in collaboration with Dr Dan Hesselson at the Garvan Institute of Medical Research.
+Now, our main system is fruit flies, while our main activity has become literature and data synthesis.

 Past Work / Education